tomekzaw/tmsim/README.md

 * change state to `False` (rejecting state), if the current symbol is `1`, or
 * change state to `q_c` and move one cell to the right, if the current symbol is `*`.

-Note that there is no obligation for a transition function value to be a triple of (*state*, *symbol*, *arrow*), since the missing elements will be interpreted as remaining the current state, not changing the current symbol, or not moving the tape head in this step, respectively.
-You may also replace tuples of single element, for instance `('->',)`, with that element itself, that is `'->'`.
+Note that there is no obligation for a transition function value to be a triple (*state*, *symbol*, *arrow*), since the missing elements will be interpreted as remaining the current state, not changing the current symbol, or not moving the tape head, respectively.
+You may also replace tuples of single element, for instance `('->',)`, with the element itself, that is `'->'`.
 This trick is especially useful in case of arrows or final states.

 ### States
 By convention, Turing machine states are strings that start with `q_`, for example `q_find`, `q_check` or `q_back`, but it is also acceptable to use abbreviations such as `q_f`, `q_c` or `q_b`, respectively, and supply additional information as comments if necessary.